 The serving portions mainly depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25 per cent protein and just 5 per cent carbohydrates.

-On average, the LaPerm’s life expectancy ranges from 10–15 years.
+The LaPerm cat has an average lifespan of 10 to15 years.
 This cat breed is amongst the healthiest and is not known to be affected by hereditary health issues.
-However, there have been cases of LaPerms affected by Pyruvate kinase deficiency.
-As such, it is necessary to check the LaPerm breeder’s credentials before acquiring one.
-Further, ensure that this feline gets enough exercise and its diet managed well to prevent it from becoming obese.
-Being an intelligent breed, it should be provided with toys and activities that will also challenge its mental abilities.
+However, there have been cases of LaPerms affected by pyruvate kinase deficiency.
+As such, it is necessary to acquire a LaPerm kitten from a reputable breeder.

 A pedigreed LaPerm kitten will cost £350 or higher.
 Average insurance expenses would cost £12 (basic) to £25 (lifetime) monthly.
 Food costs may range from £15–£20 each month.
 For vaccinations, boosters, annual checks, and other veterinary costs, pet care costs may add up to more than £500 each year.